-Prohibited sexual harassment includes, but is not limited to, unwelcome sexual advances, unwanted requests for sexual favors, or other unwanted verbal, visual, or physical conduct of a sexual nature made against another person of the same or opposite sex in the educational setting, when made on the basis of sex and under any of the following conditions: (Education Code 212.5; 5 CCR 4916)
+Prohibited sexual harassment includes, but is not limited to, unwelcome sexual advances, unwanted requests for sexual favors or other unwanted verbal, visual or physical conduct of a sexual nature made against another person of the same or opposite gender, in the educational setting, when: (Education Code 212.5; 5 CCR 4916)

 - 1. Submission to the conduct is explicitly or implicitly made a term or condition of a student's academic status or progress - 2.
 Submission to or rejection of the conduct by a student is used as the basis for academic decisions affecting the student - 3.
-The conduct has the purpose or effect of having a negative impact on the student's academic performance or of creating an intimidating, hostile, or offensive educational environment - 4.
+The conduct has the purpose or effect of having a negative impact on the student's academic performance, or of creating an intimidating, hostile or offensive educational environment - 4.
 Submission to or rejection of the conduct by the student is used as the basis for any decision affecting the student regarding benefits and services, honors, programs, or activities available at or through any district program or activity

-Examples of types of conduct which are prohibited in the district and which may constitute sexual harassment include, but are not limited to:
+Types of conduct which are prohibited in the district and which may constitute sexual harassment include, but are not limited to:

-- 1. Unwelcome leering, sexual flirtations, or propositions - 2.
-Unwelcome sexual slurs, epithets, threats, verbal abuse, derogatory comments, or sexually degrading descriptions - 3.
-Graphic verbal comments about an individual's body or overly personal conversation - 4.
-Sexual jokes, derogatory posters, notes, stories, cartoons, drawings, pictures, obscene gestures, or computer-generated images of a sexual nature - 5.
+- 1. Unwelcome leering, sexual flirtations or propositions - 2.
+Sexual slurs, epithets, threats, verbal abuse, derogatory comments or sexually degrading descriptions - 3.
+Graphic verbal comments about an individual's body, or overly personal conversation - 4.
+Sexual jokes, notes, stories, drawings, pictures or gestures - 5.
 Spreading sexual rumors - 6.
-Teasing or sexual remarks about students enrolled in a predominantly single-sex class - 7.
-Massaging, grabbing, fondling, stroking, or brushing the body - 8.
+Teasing or sexual remarks about students enrolled in a predominantly single-gender class - 7.
+Massaging, grabbing, fondling, stroking or brushing the body - 8.
 Touching an individual's body or clothes in a sexual way - 9.
-Impeding or blocking movements or any physical interference with school activities when directed at an individual on the basis of sex - 10.
-Displaying sexually suggestive objects observes any incident of sexual harassment involving a student shall, within 24 hours, report this observation to the Coordinator/Principal, whether or not the victim files a complaint.
+Purposefully cornering or blocking normal movements